Ebazhanov/linkedin-skill-assessments-quizzes/php/php-quiz.md

  }
 ```

--It makes the function variadic, allowing it to accept as an argument an array containing an arbitrary number of values.  -----Maybe
+-It makes the function variadic, allowing it to accept as an argument an array containing an arbitrary number of values.  -----
-- It makes the function variadic, allowing it to accept an arbitrary number of arguments that are converted into an array inside the function.
+- It makes the function variadic, allowing it to accept an arbitrary number of arguments that are converted into an array inside the function. -----correct
 -It temporarily disables the function while debugging other parts of the script.
 -It's a placeholder like a TO DO reminder that automatically triggers a notice when you run a script before completing the  function definition.